Moving to London Advice

 Getting a Bank Account

 Such a chicken and egg problem.
 You can’t get a bank account until you have an address.
 You can’t get an address unless you have a bank account.
 If you’re lucky, your employer will be able to help you, especially if they are used to moving expats around.
 If you are not lucky, I recommend walking down your local high street early on say a Tuesday morning when bank traffic is at a minimum.
 Stop in each and every bank and see if they will give you an appointment without an address.
-Bring your employment contract and passport just in case.
+Bring your employment contract and passport to prove who you are and that you have a good job with a decent income.
 A lot of banks require appointments to open bank accounts, which is why I suggest starting early some weekday morning so you can get in before everyone else.

 Getting a Mobile Phone

 You can’t get a phone without a bank account unless you go pay-as-you-go.
 In my case, even though I had a bank account, I didn’t yet have the debit card, and they wouldn’t give me a phone without that.
 Also, because I had no recent UK credit history, they charged me a £500 deposit that they returned to me six months later.
 You may again find it helpful to bring your employment contract to prove income when you try to get a phone.
 And wait until you have your debit card!

 Most importantly though, check call and data rates for trips home to the US.
 O2 was willing to give me a phone so I went with them BUT it turns out that they are ridiculously expensive to use in the US. £6 a MB for data. £6!!
 That’s crazy.
 During my first London tour, I was with Vodafone and I was able to purchase small data packages to use when traveling to the US.
 O2 doesn’t offer that option.
 Now that I know everything I know now, I wish I had gone with Three as you can use your normal plan in 18 countries including the US without getting gouged.